Founding Fathers To Hold Open Practice Ahead Of TBT

 Before they take a shot at $1 million, the Founding Fathers will make a stop in Harrisonburg.

+The champion of the 64-team tournament, televised on ESPN, wins $1 million.

 A year after taking No. 1 seed Sideline Cancer down to the wire, the Founding Fathers are aiming for a deeper run this summer with largely the same roster, including Andre Nation, Ron Curry, Devon Moore and A.J.
-Davis, who were all key members of JMU’s 2013 CAA championship run.
+Davis, who were all key members of JMU’s 2013 Colonial Athletic Association championship run.

 The team will convene at the Atlantic Union Bank Center starting Thursday for a training camp.
 Friday evening’s practice session is open to the public from 4-6 p.m.